 - Social effects

 You can burn calories, lose weight and feel great in the comfort of your own home!
 This is an excellent solution for those who lead busy lives or when the weather is bad.
 There are plenty of home workouts available, both online and available to buy on DVD or blu-ray.
 Some are as quick as 8 minute abs and others that last for 60 minutes, providing a full body workout.
 There are a variety of exercise styles available too such as aerobics, dance, combat, interval, circuits and weight training, have a browse online.
 Aside from home workouts there are the everyday tasks that can get your heart rate up too, hoovering is a great way to work up a sweat, gardening, taking the bins out also.

-The great outdoors; if you live near a park or have your own garden, use it!
+The Great Outdoors!
+If you live near a park or have your own garden, make use of it!